graylog-labs/graylog-plugin-archetype/src/main/resources/archetype-resources/README.md

 $ mvn release:perform
 ```

 This sets the version numbers, creates a tag and pushes to GitHub.
-TravisCI will build the release artifacts and upload to GitHub automatically.
+Travis CI will build the release artifacts and upload to GitHub automatically.